roskakori/loxun/README.txt

-Huxml is a Python module to create huge XML files with a low memory footprint.
+loxun is a Python module to write large output in XML using unicode and namespaces.

-For more information, visit <http://pypi.python.org/pypi/huxml/>
+For more information, visit <http://pypi.python.org/pypi/loxun/>